phoenixframework/ex_conf/README.md

 end
 ```

-Next, define "submodules" for each environmetn you need overrides or additional settings for.
+Next, define "submodules" for each environment you need overrides or additional settings for.
 The *base* config module will look for a "submodule" whos name is the value of
 `:env_var` fetched from System.get_env in capitalized form.
 This allows environment specific lookup at runtime via the `env/0` function on the base module.